twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/packaging.md

 !!! hint

-    The `assets/scripts/generate-commit.sh` script will return a suitable value for `$COMMIT`.
+    The `assets/scripts/generate-commit.go` script will return a suitable value for `$COMMIT`.
+    You can run it with `go run assets/scripts/generate-commit.go`.

 !!! hint